iTwin/itwinjs-core/CONTRIBUTING.md

 If your source code change only impacts the subdirectory you are working on, you can use a package manager to run local commands, without affecting other packages.

 Eg. I add a new method within `core/frontend`, also adding a relevant unit test in that folder's `src/test`.
-I can navigate to the root of that subdirectory, and run `pnpm build`, followed by `pnpm test` or `pnpm cover`.
+I can navigate to the root of that subdirectory, and run `rushx build`, followed by `rushx test` or `rushx cover`.

 ### Do I have to rebuild all packages in the repo, even those I didn't work on?
 No. For incremental builds, the `rush build` command can be used to only build packages that have changes versus `rush rebuild` which always rebuilds all packages.